Xzbzwtsjn/test/README.md

         "disable_account": true
         };

 *NOTE:* If you don't need authentication, please set `disable_account` option true.
-If `false` setted, `buc_sso_url` will work to verify identidy.
+As loog as `false` setted, `buc_sso_url` will work to verify identidy.

 **Running**
-OK now, All basical configuations have been done, running web by `python raweb/main.py`, and then point your browser at `http://localhost:50007/index.html`.
+OK now, All basical configuations have been done, running project by `python raweb/main.py`, and then point your browser at `http://localhost:50007/index.html`.

-If you prefer to UWSGI server, we provide [uwsgi1.4](https://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html), just enter `uwsgi` and "making" it.
-Then if provided default `raweb.ini` file used, you should modify at least `raweb_install_prefix` and `http` options.
+If you prefer to uwsgi server, we provide [uwsgi1.4](https://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html), just enter `uwsgi` dirctory and "making" it.
+If provided default `raweb.ini` file used, you should modify `raweb_install_prefix` and `http` options at least.
 The default `raweb.ini` looks like

     [uwsgi]
     raweb_install_prefix = /var/www/html/red_alert_web